ivmai/bdwgc/docs/gcdescr.md

 to complete entirely, we can avoid correcting for data structure modifications during the collection.
-If it does not complete, we return control to the mutator, and perform small amounts of additional GC work during those later allocations that cannot be satisfied from small object free lists.
+If it does not complete, we return control to the mutator, and perform small amounts of additional GC work during those later allocations that cannot be satisfied from small-object free lists.
 When marking completes, the set of modified pages is retrieved, and we mark once again from marked objects on those pages, this time with the mutator stopped.